 For many companies, mainframes remain a key asset for the foreseeable future.
 As these companies strive to deliver increased business value from their IT investments, opening up the mainframe becomes a major focus.
 The API model and its related toolsets offer a way not only to extend the life of the mainframe, but also to ensure that it continues to play a valued role in driving the business forwards.
-Breaking down the barriers between the mainframe and the rest of the IT world ensures that investments can be made wherever they make the most sense.
+Breaking down the barriers between the mainframe and the rest of the IT world ensures that investments can be made wherever they make the most sense, where the entire IT installation and its users may benefit.